JonasReich/OpenUnrealConventions/C++/CodeOrganization.md

 - Use public/private folders for plugin source code to separate public header files from private source files
 - Consider grouping POD type declarations and interface declarations in separate folders
+- Public and private folders should have mirrored subfolders and filenames wherever applicable so related header and source files can be found at matching relative paths, e.g.
+    - Header: ``Public/Components/InventoryComponent.h``<br>Source: ``Private/Components/InventoryComponent.cpp``
+    - Header: ``MyGameModule/Traffic/VehicleMovement.h``<br>Source: ``MyGameModule/Traffic/VehicleMovement.cpp``
+- Use similar names as engine source code for folders if you write code that could also be part of the engine on project/plugin level, e.g.
+    - Type traits -> Traits/
+    - Containers -> Containers/
+    - Math types and utilities -> Math/

 ## Header File Organization